 1. I called out someone who has habitually named me as his ‘mentor’ for over 2 decades for letting his new, paranoid girlfriend I have never met write abusive messages to me and claim he no longer ‘wants to be friends’.
 (Damn that flattering profile photo!)

 When I suggested this was concerning behaviour that won’t end well, he said, ‘You’re just jealous of my success’.
 Yeah, Right.
-(Actually I was concerned she will eventually knife him.
-But anyhow …)
+(Actually I was concerned she will eventually knife him in the neck.
+But anyhow …).I’m unfriended.

 2. I called out a friend who I have even made birthday cakes for (because his exes and kids won’t have anything to do with him and I felt sorry for him).
 I called him out for telling me, and another friend who, like me, has a serious chronic health condition, that Stephen Hawking has now escaped his ‘prison’.
 I told him this is Ableist bullshit.
 Without his wheelchair and NHS supports Hawking would never have had a career at all, much less the stellar one he ended up having, and I very much doubt that the wheelchair was NOT part of his self-identification.
 The chair was the equivalent of his LEGS, people!
 And as such, is not a ‘prison’ but an accessory that allowed him to participate in society.